IBM/build-deploy-cloud-native-application-using-cp4a/Readme.md

 1. User develops/updates an application using Codewind in Eclipse.
 2. User pushes the code to the GitHub repository.
-3. User configures Tekton Pipeline and defines Github Webhook to get events for code change.
+3. User configures Tekton Pipeline and defines GitHub Webhook to get events for code change.
-4. Tekton pipeline builds and deploys the application whenever there is a change in the Github repository.
+4. Tekton pipeline builds and deploys the application whenever there is a change in the GitHub repository.
 5. User accesses the application on the Cloud.